bgasparotto/spark-streaming/src/main/scala/com/bgasparotto/sparkstreaming/Notes.md

 - If you intend to perform more than 1 action with your rdd/df, cache it first with `cache()`.
 Persisting the RDD with `persist()` has a similar effect.
 - The result of a reduceByWindow operation is always a single RDD;

+## DStream vs Structured Streaming
+- DStreams are created from the StreamingContext: `new StreamingContext(...)`
+- Structured Streaming dataframes are created from SparkSession: `SparkSession.builder...`
+- Creating a `SparkSession` is similar to opening a database connection, so one should make sure the session is closed at the end of the code.